ordinate1000/the-greeting/README.md

 # the-greeting

-this is a booking manager for "The Greeting Bnaquets".
+this is a booking manager for "The Greeting Banquets".

 #functions
 1. to add a new booking